davidcybulsky/BDD/README.md

 Tutaj powinna być droplista na to na jaki chcemy enclosure pójść, jakiś sposób wybierania daty, powinna być wyświetlona wtedy cena, i przycisk „Buy”.
 I możemy tu się dostać tylko jak jesteśmy zalogowani

 ## Historyjki
 **Feature: Logging in**
 &emsp;As a visitor
 &emsp;I want to be able to log in
     &emsp;So that I can purchase tickets and see my tickets
 Scenario: Visitor logs in
-    Given the visitor is not logged in
+    &emsp;Given the visitor is not logged in
-    When he enters correct email and password
+    &emsp;When he enters correct email and password
-    And he gives instruction to login
+    &emsp;And he gives instruction to login
-    Then he will be logged in
+    &emsp;Then he will be logged in